View Related Sites

 General Knowledge and

-For more detailed information about the IMAT test format, see the IMAT Specification.
+For more detailed information about the format of IMAT, see the IMAT test specification 2016.

 A candidate’s total score is calculated using the following formula: